bradcerasani/bradcerasani.me/content/writing/a-dance-with-sinatra/index.md

 ---
 title: A Dance With Sinatra
-description: Adventures in programming with Ruby and Sinatra.
+description: Writing a new Markdown-based blogging engine in Ruby with Sinatra.
 image: /images/writing/a-dance-with-sinatra/cover.jpg
 date: '2013-09-20'
 ---